martinsolent/data_level_4/docs/RPL.md

 [Download Self-Assesment Form](info/Self-Assessment 22-L6_DATS_template.docx){: .btn .btn-purple }

+**The self-assessment form will need to be completed before interview and uploaded with the rest of your evidence**

 ### Solent University Record of Prior Learning (RLP)
 The admissions tutor for apprenticeships will discuss prior learning at the interview and give all the information needed to complete the form.